The Lavin Agency Speakers Bureau

 — Mary Roach, Author of Gulp

 Bianca Bosker traded her career as The Huffington Post’s Executive Tech Editor for a job as “cellar rat,” embarking on an unprecedented journey through the wine world to probe, firsthand, the importance of our “forgotten” senses.
 Inspired by sommeliers who hone their senses the way Olympians train their bodies, she plunged inside neuroscientists’ labs, underground blind tasting groups, Michelin-starred restaurants, and mass-market wine factories as she trained to become a “somm” and uncover the rewards of a more flavorful life.
-The result is the instant bestseller Cork Dork—an unvarnished, no-BS investigation hailed by NPR and the NYT as one of the best books of the year, and praised as the “Kitchen Confidential of wine.”
+The result is the instant bestseller Cork Dork—an unvarnished, no-BS investigation hailed by NPR and The New York Times as one of the best books of the year, and praised as the “Kitchen Confidential of wine.”
 To famed writer Jay McInerney, “Cork Dork is a brilliant feat of screwball participatory journalism and Bianca Bosker is a gonzo nerd prodigy.”

 Her latest book, Get the Picture, an instant New York Times bestseller, is part user guide to the hidden logic of the art world and part quest into how to live more beautifully.
 She chronicles the years she spent “disowning” her normal life as a journalist to sell art at galleries, help artists in their studios, patrol museum wings as a security guard, and more.
-A powerful journey to understanding why art matters, how we can engage with it more deeply, and how to ultimately live our lives more beautifully.
+It’s a powerful journey to understanding why art matters, how we can engage with it more deeply, and how to ultimately live our lives more beautifully.

 Bosker’s reporting and analysis on tech, food, and culture have appeared in publications such as The New York Times, The Wall Street Journal, Food & Wine, and The Guardian.
 She co-founded The Huffington Post’s technology section and has received multiple awards from the Society of American Business Editors and Writers, as well as the Society of Professional Journalists.